Sarani1612/the-veggie-patch/README.md

 to remove the flash messages after 5 seconds.
 A person who kindly tested my website said that the messages did not disappear, while for me, there is only an issue with the flash message for successful deletion of a recipe.
 I have not been able to find the cause yet and this bug has therefore been left unresolved for now.
+- **Landing-page text cut off in landscape mode**: when testing the website on small screens in landscape mode, I found that the sub-heading was being cut partially off.
+I rectified this with a media-query for landscape mode and a max-width of 823px (corresponds to the Pixel 2 XL).
+Here I set the upper section of the landing-page to cover the whole viewport height (instead of a third of it) and I reduced the space between the heading and the top.

 ## Deployment
 This project was developed in Gitpod and pushed regularly to the GitHub repository via git commands in the terminal.\